-How are Retirement Accounts Dealt with in Divorce?
+How Are Retirement Accounts

 For many people, retirement accounts and benefits may be the most valuable asset they have.
 Whether it is a 401(k), an IRA or some other form of retirement account or benefit, these are the investments that people may have worked their entire lives to build.